-The name "Greenshoe" arises from the Green Shoe Manufacturing Company (now called Stride Rite).
-It was the first company to use the Greenshoe in an IPO.
-The legal name is "overallotment option" from the fact that in addition to the shares intended to be offered, additional shares are set aside for the underwriters.
+The name "Greenshoe" arises from the Green Shoe Manufacturing Company (now called Stride Rite), and it was the first company to use Greenshoe in an IPO.
+The legal name is "overallotment option" because additional shares are set aside for the underwriters in addition to the shares intended to be offered.
 This type of option is the only SEC-sanctioned method for an underwriter to legally stabilize a new issue stock after the offering price has been determined.

-The SEC allowed this option to enhance the efficiency and competitiveness of the IPO fundraising process, and it is only allowed for Full Commit underwritten IPOs - which are generally only offered by underwriters for larger scale IPOs.
-Small S-1 IPOs and Reg A+ IPOs which are small because they are limited to $50 mill, are usually made via Best Efforts underwritings, for which the SEC does not allow the use of the Greenshoe.
+The SEC allowed this option to enhance the efficiency and competitiveness of the IPO fundraising process, and it is only allowed for Full Commit underwritten IPOs - which are generally only offered by underwriters for larger-scale IPOs.
+Small S-1 IPOs and Reg A+ IPOs which are small because they are limited to $75 mill, are usually made via Best Efforts underwritings, for which the SEC does not allow the use of the Greenshoe.

 This is how a greenshoe option works:

 The underwriter acts as a liaison, finding buyers for their client's newly-issued shares.

 Sellers (company management) and buyers (underwriters and clients) determine a share price.